-Even in his theatrical tone, we can understand that the time of which he speaks was uncomfortable.
+Even in his theatrical tone, we can understand that the time at which he speaks was uncomfortable.

 I can’t include every word in this list, but here are a handful of words worth noting that we use regularly today.

-Birthplace, disgraceful, fairyland, to grovel, laughable, moonbeam, puppy-dog, shooting star, unmitigated, weird and zany.
+Birthplace, disgraceful, fairyland, foregone, grovel, laughable, love letter, moonbeam, puppy-dog, savagery, shooting star, unmitigated, weird, and zany.